 I make it no secret that potatoes are one of my favorite vegetables: I cook them in different ways a few times a week, and I’ve featured a number of recipes with potatoes on my blog in the past.
-Today’s recipe for a warm potato salad is very easy to make, requires only one pan (less cleanup!), and is almost impossible to mess up!
+Today’s vegan warm potato salad recipe is quite simple, requires only one pan (less cleanup!), and is almost impossible to mess up!

 The experimentation continued with adding some fresh spinach to the pan just before taking it off the heat (shown on the pictures), or serving the potatoes on top of some torn-up kale leaves mixed with avocado and lime juice.
 Greens definitely complement the spiciness of the potatoes, and I like it how they slightly wilt under the warmth of the potatoes.

-This potato salad works well with a tofu scramble instead of beans.
+This potato salad works well with some crumbled tofu mixed into the potatoes instead of beans.

-- 1 medium red potato, cubed into 1/2-inch pieces (can be left unpeeled)
+- 2 medium red potatoes, cubed into 1/2-inch pieces (can be left unpeeled)

 - 1/2 tsp fresh rosemary, chopped